codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 ::

-    //Defining a type with parameters
+    // Defining a type with parameters
     protected $casts = [
         'some_attribute' => 'class[App\SomeClass, param2, param3]',
     ];

-    //Bind the type to the handler
-    protected $castHandlers = [
+    // Bind the type to the handler protected $castHandlers = [
         'class' => 'SomeHandler',
     ];